 - Preheat oven to 400 degrees Fahrenheit

-- Use some of your olive oil to grease the bottom of your baking dish.
+- Spray or grease with a bit of olive oil the bottom of your baking dish.

 - Pour mixture over the feta.